-In Canada, SMRs have the potential for three major areas of application:
+In Canada, small modular reactors have the potential for three major areas of application:

 - On-grid power generation, especially in provinces phasing out coal in the near future.
 Utilities want to replace end-of-life coal plants with non-emitting base-load plants of similar size.

 - On- and off-grid combined heat and power for heavy industry.
 Oilsands producers and remote mines would benefit from medium-term options for bulk heat and power that would be more reliable and cleaner than their current energy sources.
-Small or medium SMRs are likely to fit this need.
+Small or medium modular reactors are likely to fit this need.

-These activities are aligned with the Canadian Small Modular Reactor Roadmap, which was published in November 2018.
-The Roadmap was developed by interested provinces, territories, power utilities, Indigenous communities and other stakeholders, which had been convened by Natural Resources Canada.
-Following a 10-month engagement process with the industry and potential end-users, including Indigenous and northern communities and heavy industry, the Roadmap presented over 50 recommendations in areas such as waste management, regulatory readiness and international engagement.
-It also highlighted the need for ongoing engagement with civil society, northern and Indigenous communities and environmental organizations.
+Published in November 2018, the Canadian Small Modular Reactor Roadmap was developed by interested provinces, territories, power utilities, Indigenous communities and other stakeholders, which had been convened by Natural Resources Canada.
+Following a 10-month engagement process with the industry and potential end-users, the Roadmap presented over 50 recommendations in areas such as waste management, regulatory readiness and international engagement.

-Specifically on demonstration technologies, the SMR Roadmap Steering Committee recommended that “Governments, utilities, industry, and the national laboratory support demonstration of SMR technologies, preferably more than one, at appropriate sites in Canada.”
+Specifically on demonstration technologies, the SMR Roadmap recommended that: “Governments, utilities, industry, and the national laboratory support demonstration of SMR technologies, preferably more than one, at appropriate sites in Canada.”

 In December 2018, the House of Commons Standing Committee on Finance released a report from their pre-budget consultations, “Cultivating Competitiveness: Helping Canadians Succeed.”